mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/printclient.rst

 ﻿PrintClient
-***********************

-Print Client allows you to print a defined area of your map.
-You can choose a template, a format and a scale you want to use for printing.
-You can allow to rotate the area you want to print.
+***********

 Mapbender3 offers a PDF print, which print a defined area of the map.
-In the client you can choose different possibilities before you print:
+Before you print you can choose via the client these different possibilities:

- * Select scale
+ * Select scale,
- * Select quality
+ * Select quality,
- * Rotate the print frame
+ * Rotate the print frame,
- * Print legend
+ * Print legend.
- * Optional you can define individual input fields (f.e. title, comment, notice), which will also be printed in the pdf
+ * Optional you can define individual input fields (f.e. title, comment, notice) which will also be printed in the pdf.

 The print element uses print templates, which can be modified individually.
 In the print templates you can define regions for date, scale (text or scalebar), overview map and north arrow.